 How many Masters of Wine are women?

-There have been 93 female Masters of Wine.
-The study programme and examination have always been open to both women and men, and Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
+There are currently 92 female Masters of Wine.
+95 women in total have passed the exams and joined the Institute.
+The Study Programme and Examination have always been open to both women and men, and Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
 1979 was the first year that equal numbers of women and men passed, and in 2001 more women than men became MWs for the first time.
-In 2002 Meg Brodtmann MW became the 50th female Master of Wine.
-In both 2011 and 2012 there were more women than men amongst the new Masters of Wine.
+In 2005, 2008 and 2011 there were more women than men amongst the new Masters of Wine.

 How many Masters of Wine are based outside the UK?

 There are 119 Masters of Wine living and working outside the UK, the majority of whom are not British.
 However, there are also Masters of Wine working within the UK who are originally from Africa, North and South America, Australasia, Asia, and elsewhere in Europe.

 When and how did the Institute start?

 In 1953, the Vintners' Company, based in London, resurrected the qualification Master of Wine by setting an exam to measure professional excellence in the wine trade.
 Six of the 21 people sitting the exam passed it, and became Masters of Wine.
 Two years later, in 1955, these individuals founded the Institute of Masters of Wine.

 Where is the Institute based?
 Why is it in England?